-Pizza and pottery offered at Okinawa cafe
+Pizza and pottery offered at this Okinawa cafe

 A pizzeria that opened recently in Yomitan village is attracting tourists, pottery lovers and gourmets to the center of traditional Okinawan pottery.